 4. They refuse to wear appropriate clothing

-If the employee is representing the company in dealings with customers or suppliers, or appropriate clothing is required for health and safety reasons (for example by the need for hair coverings in places where food is prepared), you can potentially dismiss them.
+If the employee is representing the company in dealings with customers or suppliers, or appropriate clothing is required for health and safety reasons (for example by the need for hair coverings in places where food is prepared), you can potentially dismiss them, depending on the seriousness of the breach.
 If they are working behind the scenes, dismissal would be far riskier.

-Beware of being discriminatory on the grounds of sex (for example by requiring men to wear a shirt and tie while women may wear T-shirts), or on the grounds of race, ethnic origin or religion (for example, by requiring formal business dress and refusing to allow employees to dress according to their race, ethnic origin or religion).
+Beware of being discriminatory on the grounds of sex (for example by requiring men to wear a shirt and tie while allowing women to wear casual T-shirts), or on the grounds of race, ethnic origin or religion (for example, by requiring formal business dress and refusing to allow employees to dress according to their race, ethnic origin or religion).

 5. They have been off sick, long-term